Haoran-SONG/Haoran-SONG.github.io/README.md

-# haoran-song.github.io
+# Homepage
-This is my academic website.
+This is my personal website: song-haoran.com.
 Go live on July 21, 2020.